Kanishk414/Project-3_Portfolio-Website/README.md

 ### Contact Form
 - A fully functional contact form with real-time validation.
-- Backend integration to store user-submitted information in a MySQL database.
+- Backend integration to store user-submitted information in a MongoDB database.

 ### Responsive Design
 - Fully responsive across all devices, ensuring accessibility and usability for all users.